overlay-market/overlay-docs/docs/Contracts/Contract Addresses.md

 # Contract Addresses
 ## OVL Token
 The OVL token is the native protocol token.
-Governance proposals and voting are conducted using OVL.
 Trading on the protocol is conducted using stablecoins — OVL is not required to trade.
-If you have any further questions or need additional information, don't hesitate to reach out through our official communication channels.

 ## Overlay Smart Contracts
 | Contract | Address |
 | ----------- | ----------- |